Analyzing LPL Financial (LPLA) & Its Competitors

 |2.41

-LPL Financial currently has a consensus price target of $121.45, suggesting a potential downside of 6.75%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 2.83%.
-Given LPL Financial’s rivals higher possible upside, analysts clearly believe LPL Financial has less favorable growth aspects than its rivals.
+LPL Financial currently has a consensus target price of $121.45, indicating a potential downside of 8.73%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 0.00%.
+Given LPL Financial’s rivals higher probable upside, analysts clearly believe LPL Financial has less favorable growth aspects than its rivals.

 Dividends